sagemath/trac_to_gh/Issue 1014.md

 # Issue 1014: there should be an Integer.number_of_digits() function

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/1014

 Original creator: bober